genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/01_tables-basics.md

 Indices work the same way; either you specify the name in the `name` parameter or the name will be automatically inferred.

 :::warning
-When you apply ```the field modifier, autoincrement``` to the same field in more than one table, those fields share the same value, i.e., they will work in a sequence despite being in different tables.
+When you apply the field modifier ```autoincrement``` to the same field in more than one table, those fields work in a single sequence.
 Here is an example:

 Say, we have,